 According to the dictionary, the definition of a narcissist is having an excessive or erotic interest in oneself and one’s physical appearance.

-This definition does not do justice to the havoc a narcissist or NPD (Narcissistic Personality Disorder) person does to the people in their life.
-For this post, I will refer to a narcissist as NPD and in the male gender because most NPD people are male.
+This definition does not do justice to the havoc a narcissist or NPD (Narcissistic Personality Disorder) person does to the people in their lives.
+For this post, I will refer to a narcissist in the male gender because most NPD people are male.

-I will only touch on what an NPD is because if you are reading this post, you probably are all too aware of what this type of person is.
+I will only touch on what a narcissist is because if you are reading this post, you probably are all too aware of what this type of person is.

 You may be wondering where I came up with this poem.
 That is a good question.
 It happened while making a 10-hour drive home.
 The poem poured out of my soul.
 I put it to this photo and let it sit for a couple of weeks.
 When I read it today, I realized it is the cry of one who needs help finding themselves after a relationship with a narcissist — one who desires the strength to break away and stay away.
 Here today learn how to how to leave a narcissist.

-An NPD is the person who always has to have the attention, interrupts others to get attention, and bring all conversation back to them, but who you are and what you need when you first start a relationship.
+A narcissist is the person who always has to have the attention, interrupts others to get attention, and brings all conversation back to them, but who you are and what you need when you first start a relationship.

 He is the one who manipulates all situations and people to get what he wants and is mean, rude, and degrading when he feels his reputation is in jeopardy.
 He is a narcissist.